Rommel’s out there somewhere, waiting for me.

 Perhaps of note, my cat took a strong interest in the game.
 He loved the board, and when I starting setting out pieces, he knocked them around.
 I wonder if Avalon Hill considered the cat market in the promotion of the game?

 First, I am reminded why we dreamed of computers taking over our wargames all those years ago.
 I’m remembering the mechanic of opportunity fire, while not really an issue in a solitaire non-game, it was really, really painful when playing against an actual opponent.
 Slowly watching the other player move, one hex by one hex, trying to decide whether to use that ability could slow play down to a torture.
 The Arab-Israeli Wars mechanic is nifty, but being able to turn it over to the computer for auto-resolution makes the game so much more enjoyable.
-Even on my own, the amount of table-lookup for resolving attacks is tremendous, and often distributed of four or so charts in two different books.
-Add to that if you are also checking up your opponents reading of the tables to keep him honest.
-Yes, it would probably take only a little familiarity to start to remember the various modifiers to the die rolls, but this is not conducive at all for pulling out the box for a quick game.
+Even on my own, the amount of table-lookup for resolving attacks is tremendous, and often distributed over four or so charts in two different books.
+Add to that an equal amount of work if you are also checking up on your opponents reading of the tables to keep him honest.
+Yes, it would probably take only a little familiarity to start to remember the various modifiers to the die rolls, but this is not conducive, at all, for pulling out the box for a quick game.

 Neither is the design of this scenario.
-It portrays the real life goals of a quick raid and then retreat before enemy reinforcements arrive, which is well enough.
-In game terms, this means victory for the Israeli’s can only come by quickly seizing the fort and then withdrawing all attackers before the game ends.
+It portrays the real-life goals of a quick raid and then a retreat before enemy reinforcements arrive, which is well enough.
+In game terms, this means victory for the Israelis can only come by rapidly seizing the fort and then withdrawing all attackers before the game ends.
 Losing only 2 units, or leaving 5 behind (or the combination 1 and 3) will negate the positive point value of taking the fort in the first place.
 There is a secondary set of victory conditions, where an Israeli armored column comes to the rescue, and Israel can pick up more points by eliminating the enemy, but that seems like an even tougher way to win.
 Bottom line, intense pre-planning seems the only way to play this scenario.

 First off, the exit condition means you have to know exactly how many turns ahead of time you’ve got to start your retreat.
 Next, the key to rapid taking of the Jordanian fort is going to depend heavily on the terrain.
-You’ll need to know how close you can set up, how close you can deploy (although I underutilized my halftracks in the initial, which I didn’t realize were so tough), and the best way to overwhelm the defender.
+You’ll need to know how close you can set up, how close you can deploy (I underutilized my halftracks in the initial deployment – I didn’t realize they were so tough), and the best way to overwhelm the defender.
 Naturally, the Arab player is going to have to do the same before picking a location for the fort and placing his defenders.

 This is all fairly reasonable as an exercise in command, but probably not compatible with a one-off gaming night.